How to Cultivate Healthy Gaming Habits

 Take away for parents

-When I read this study, I look at the positives.
+We can look at the positives in this study.
 Depression and aggression was a concern for only some gamers.
-In Australia, during COVID, gaming hours increased as families relaxed limits and we can draw on research in which parents describe a reduced ability for children to calm themselves, remain curious and complete tasks with increasing hours online (see figure here showing ability to stay calm from a 2018 study).
-Many families are now facing this reality.
+In Australia, during COVID, gaming hours increased as families relaxed limits and we can draw on research in which parents describe a reduced ability for children to calm themselves, remain curious and complete tasks with increasing hours online (see figure here showing how ability to stay calm is effected from earlier research).

 To combat this join your child’s games and take an interest in how their current online activities work.
 This will build your relationship and allow you to look for the following signs: